pwnjack/gulpfile-bower/README.md

 ## Getting started

-If you don't have them installed, install NodeJS (downloading it from their official website), then install Gulp and Bower globally via npm:
+If you don't have it, install NodeJS [NodeJS](http://nodejs.org), then Gulp and Bower globally via npm:

     sudo npm install gulp -g